Documentation

 nameHuman-readable label (e.g., "Solar Farm Alpha")

-registeredCan be deregistered to block new attestations; historical data preserved
+registeredCan be deregistered to block new submissions; historical data is preserved

 Note

-Warning: Project type is immutable.
+Warning: Energy type is permanent.
 A generator cannot be changed to a consumer, or vice versa.
-This prevents misclassification of energy data.
+This prevents misclassification of historical records.

 Added via addAttester(projectId, wallet).
-The attester can only submit readings for that specific project.
-This is ideal for IoT devices — if one is compromised, it only affects a single project.
+The wallet can only submit readings for that specific project.
+This is the recommended setup for IoT devices — if one device is compromised, only its single project is affected.

 Added via addWatcherAttester(watcherId, wallet).
-The attester can submit readings for any project under the watcher.
-Useful for manual backup operators or auditors.
+The wallet can submit readings for any project under the organization.
+Useful for manual backup operators or human auditors.

-An attestation is a signed, on-chain energy reading submitted through EAS.
-Each attestation contains interval data (readings in Wh), the collection method, energy source type, and an optional metadata URI.
+An energy record — called an Attestation in the protocol — is a signed, on-chain submission of energy data sent through EAS.
+Each record contains interval readings in watt-hours (Wh), a collection method label, an energy type, and an optional metadata URI for supporting documents.

-• Readings are in watt-hours (Wh) to avoid floating-point precision issues
+• Readings are stored in watt-hours (Wh) to avoid floating-point precision issues

-• The same period cannot be attested twice for the same project (revoke first to correct)
+• The same period cannot be submitted twice for the same project

-• Attestations update running totals (accumulators) per project and per watcher
+• Each submission automatically updates running totals (accumulators) per project and per organization

 Energy Accumulators

-The registry maintains four running totals that update automatically with every attestation and revocation:
+The registry maintains four running totals that update automatically with every submission and correction: